stefan-b-jakobsson/x16-smc-bootloader/README.md

 update process is started.

-The update process is usually started by the update program that runs on the X16 by requesting the firmware to call bootloader address 0x1e02.
+The update process is usually started by the update program that runs on the X16 requesting the firmware to call bootloader address 0x1e02.
 Starting the process by holding down the Reset button is primarily intended for recovery of an inoperable (bricked) SMC.